State-Run Retirement Plan Deadline Aug. 31

-The deadline for Connecticut employers to register with the state-run retirement plan was extended this week to Aug.
+The deadline for Connecticut employers to register with the state-run retirement plan is Aug.
 31, 2023.

 Employers with five or more employees—each paid a minimum of $5,000 in the calendar year—are required to join the program if they don’t offer employees a qualified employer-sponsored retirement plan.